 As part of estate planning, many adults wish to appoint an individual who can take over their financial and legal affairs if they are unable.
 An enduring power of attorney document allows you to give authority to your designated representative should you become mentally disabled.

-Power of attorney documents must specify whether authority is granted only if you become incapable or, in addition, while you retain mental capacity.
-The law assumes that adults can make their own decisions about their legal and financial affairs, and it deems adults incapable only if they cannot understand those affairs or the essence of the power of attorney agreement.
+Enduring power of attorney documents must specify whether authority is granted only if you become incapable or, in addition, while you retain mental capacity.
+The law assumes that adults can make their own decisions about their legal and financial affairs, and it deems adults incapable only if they cannot understand those affairs or the essence of the enduring power of attorney agreement.

 Choosing a Representative for Enduring Power of Attorney

 An individual you name as enduring power of attorney should be someone you trust, since that person will have the authority to make critical legal and financial decisions for you.
-The law stipulates that the individual you choose:
+The law stipulates that the enduring power of attorney you choose: